railwayapp/docs/src/docs/reference/environments.md

 ## Support

-Explore the [Setup Environments](/how-to/setup-environments) guide for more information on how to use and manage environments.
+Explore the [Environments](/guides/environments) guide for more information on how to use and manage environments.